Start a conversation

 • Vistadome Train Upgrade:$57 USD per person

-• Huayna Picchu Mountain: $75 USD per person (Please request when you book your trek)
+• Huayna Picchu Mountain and Machu Picchu Mountain: $75 USD per person (Please request when you book your trek)

 • Hotel single supplement: $35 USD per night (for solo travellers with single room)